Neural basis of synesthesia: Semantics

 Much evidence indicates that synesthesia is essentially a semantic phenomenon.
 This suggests a very different theoretical approach to synesthesia, known as ideasthesia.
 According to this account, synesthesia is a phenomenon mediated by the extraction of the meaning of the inducer.
 Therefore, the neural mechanisms of synesthesia must rely on the mechanisms of semantics, which are currently poorly understood.
 In turn, semantics is closely related to the problem of understanding, which Searle illustrates the importance of understanding through the Chinese room argument.
 Thus, the question of the neural basis of synesthesia may be ultimately related to the neural mechanisms of understanding.

+Semantic associations are how people assign meaning to concepts and play a significant role in certain types of synesthesia, particularly in linguistic-based forms like grapheme-color synesthesia.
+In these cases, specific letters or words evoke colors, suggesting that semantic processing may link otherwise separate sensory experiences.

+Research has shown that this phenomenon may be due to abnormal structural or functional connections in the brain, particularly in regions involved in sensory processing and in areas associated with meaning, such as the left fusiform gyrus.
+Theories suggest that cross-activation or disinhibition of feedback between adjacent regions (such as those that process color and those involved in letter recognition) contributes to these experiences.
+Studies using fMRI and DTI (diffusion tensor imaging) have found increased connectivity between areas associated with the stimulus (e.g., the visual word form area for letters and words) and the sensory experience they evoke (e.g., color processing regions in the visual cortex).

 Neurophysiological substrates

 Given that synesthesia is known to run in families, it has been suggested that a genetic difference, or single-nucleotide polymorphisms (SNPs, pronounced "SNiPs") might be responsible for either decreased pruning or decreased inhibition in the synesthete brain, leading to increased activation.
 These theories are not mutually exclusive.
-It may be that both mechanisms are possible causes of synesthesia, but that one or the other is present in differing degrees between different synesthetes, or for different types of synesthesia.
+It may be that both mechanisms are possible causes of synesthesia, but that one or the other is present in differing degrees between different syntesthetes, or for different types of synesthesia.
+Researchers have used twin studies to investigate the genetic basis of synesthesia.
+Studies have found that synesthesia is more common in monozygotic twins who share 100% of their genetic material, in dizygotic twins who share only 50%.
+Other studies have shown that synesthesia can run in families, with a higher incidence of synesthetic traits in the relatives of syntesthetes, especially in those who are genetically related.
+However, environmental factors, including early childhood experiences, may also play a role.
+If a child is adopted, the synesthesia could stem from either their biological family's genetic predisposition or from their adoptive family environment.